 She is also a co-founder of Honestly Casual Projects, a new company established with Chana Joyce.
 Together they dream up new creations, master the art of composing emails and have produced three films: the colour blue, They Followed Their Feet and This Book Needs Another Angle.
 Most recently, Polly has become a part of Bridport Youth Dance, where she teaches and shares her love of dancing and choreography.
 In February 2020, Polly performed in Sababa Co.’s work Aize Balagan at the Resolution Festival at The Place, London, and continues to work with the company on a new work.

-Born in Newcastle, Rose trained at DanceCity Centre for Advanced Training where she trained for five years, performing works by Anna Watkins, Anthony Lo-Giudice, Neville Campbell and Joss Arnott.
+Born in Newcastle, Rose trained at DanceCity Centre for Advanced Training where she trained for five years.
 In 2015, Rose joined the National Youth Dance Company in London, where she performed and toured In-Nocentes by Michael Keegan-Dolan.
-She has recently graduated from Northern School of Contemporary Dance with a first-class honours degree, where she performed a variety of works by Amaury Lebrun, Douglas Thorpe, Lea Anderson and Gary Clarke.
-Following this, she joined VERVE in 2019, where she has been involved in works by Botis Seva, Barnaby Booth, Caroline Finn and Matthew Robinson.
+She graduated from Northern School of Contemporary Dance with a First-Class Honours degree, where she performed a variety of works by artists such as Lea Anderson, Douglas Thorpe and Amaury Lebrun.
+Following this, she joined VERVE, where she graduated her Masters with distinction and during this year she toured works by Botis Seva, Barnaby Booth, Caroline Finn and Matthew Robinson.
+Since this.
+Rose has been involved in freelance work, so far collaborating with artists such as Gary Clarke, Jack Philp and Serge Coulibaly.

 In February 2020, she performed Sababa Co.’s work Aize Balagan at the Resolution Festival at The Place, London, and continues to work with the company on an upcoming piece.